 Are bats dangerous?

-Bat carry pathogens that can be dangerous to humans.
-They are also known carriers of rabies (click here for more information on rabid bad activity in Washington) and can introduce parasites like fleas, mites and bat bugs into your home.
+Yes, bats carry pathogens that can be dangerous to humans.
+They are also known carriers of rabies (click the link for more information on rabid bat activity in Washington) and can introduce parasites like fleas, mites, and bat bugs into your home.

 How do I get rid of bats?

 Because bats are capable of biting and/or scratching, it is best to avoid contact with them.
-If you’ve discovered bats in the attic or have found them roosting elsewhere, please contact ProSite Pest Control for professional bat control and exclusion services.
-Our team has the experience, knowledge and equipment needed to remove bats from homes and buildings.
+If you’ve discovered bats in the attic or have found them roosting elsewhere, please contact Prosite Pest Control for professional bat control and exclusion services.
+Our team has the experience, knowledge, and equipment needed to remove bats from homes and other buildings.

 How do I prevent problems with bats?

-To prevent bats from infesting your structure, ProSite recommends implementing the follow tips:
+To keep bats from infesting your structure, Prosite recommends implementing the following bat prevention tips: